alisdt/python-beginners/source/where_to_go.rst

   that can be read online for free.
 - `Dive into Python 3`_ is another great book available online for free!
 - Last but not least, python.org has `its own tutorial!`_ .
-This is a little dense and is perhaps
+This is a little dense and is perhaps best tackled once you have understood the basics.

 .. _OpenTechSchool Python Portal: http://python.opentechschool.org/
 .. _O'Reilly:
    http://shop.oreilly.com/category/browse-subjects/programming/python.do
 .. _Invent with Python: http://inventwithpython.com/
-.. _Learn Python the Hard Way: http://learnpythonthehardway.org/
 .. _Dive into Python 3: http://getpython3.com/diveintopython3/
 .. _Its own tutorial!: http://docs.python.org/3/tutorial/

 Online learning courses
 -------------------------

-You wouldn't believe what you can do on the web these days.
 There are many courses on programming around!

+**Specific to the University:**

+- `LinkedIn Learning`_ - A carefully curated collection of video courses.
+This usually requires a paid account to access, but we have free access via the University—go to "Sign In" and give your University email address.

+**Some freely available ones:**

 - `Edx`_ - with top universities like Stanford, MIT, Harvard and Berkley giving out interactive courses for free, it's hard to turn this down.
 You'll have